-The mission of City College at Montana State University Billings is to be the College of first choice, dedicated to the development of workforce capacity by providing top quality learning opportunities and services to meet a variety of career choices and customer needs by being responsive, flexible and market-driven.
+The mission of City College at Montana State University Billings is to be the College of the first choice, dedicated to the development of workforce capacity by providing top quality learning opportunities and services to meet a variety of career choices and customer needs by being responsive, flexible and market-driven.

-City College at MSU Billings provides the comprehensive two-year college mission including: university transfer education, career preparation, developmental education, GED preparation through a partnership with School District No. 2, and workforce training.
+City College at MSU Billings provides the comprehensive two-year college mission including university transfer education, career preparation, developmental education, GED preparation through a partnership with School District No. 2, and workforce training.

 In 1969, the Montana State Legislature created the Billings Vocational-Technical Education Center (BVTC) to serve the postsecondary technical training needs of adults.
 In 1987, by order of the Legislature, governance passed from the Billings School District to the Montana University System Board of Regents, making the BVTC one of five campuses of the Montana University System for postsecondary vocational-technical education.
 In 1994, the BVTC officially merged with Eastern Montana College to become the fifth college of Montana State University Billings.
 The merger and subsequent sharing of resources brought about new and improved student services, such as cooperative education, health services, career services, fee payment options, and credit transferability.
 Since 2002, the University has been evolving the College to assume the comprehensive role and scope of a community college.